RakV1342/test-markdown/README.md

 <summary>VPX Ingress Device</summary>
 <br>

-To monitor a VPX device, the netscaler metrics exporter will be run a pod within the kubernetes cluster and the arguments fed to it will point to the IP of the VPX ingress device.
-The yaml file to deply such an exporter is given below:
+To monitor a VPX device, the netscaler metrics exporter will be run as a pod within the kubernetes cluster and the arguments fed to it will point to the IP of the VPX ingress device.
+The yaml file to deploy such an exporter is given below;

 ```
 apiVersion: v1